mattius459/runway_game/README.md

 ☐ **Frequent commits (at least 1 every day) dating back to the very beginning of the project**.
 Never delete you repo to "start over".
 Commit messages should be in the present tense, e.g., "Style game board" instead of "Styled game board". **Be sure to create the repo on your personal GitHub account and ensure that it is "public".**

-☐ A Deployed game to Netlify.
+☐ A deployed game to Netlify.
 Use the Netlify [deployment guide](netlify_deploy.md) to learn how to deploy to Netlify.

 ---